 How do I use cron expressions?

 Cron expressions allow you to use the Advanced Scheduler to set sophisticated schedules.
-To learn more, refer to Cron Expression for Advanced Scheduler in Rules Engine.
+For more information, refer to the Cron Expression for Advanced Scheduler article in Rules Engine.

 How do I execute an action based on the absence of data (i.e. the value is null)?

 A good example of this is with Scorecards.
 You can set a score as yellow or red based on the presence of data (e.g. support tickets), but how do you set a score as green?
 With Bionic Rules, you can do this in one rule.
 You pull two data sets, 1) all active customers and 2) all support tickets, and you perform a left merge.
 If the support ticket fields are null in the new table, then you set the score as green for those customers.

 I keep getting timeout errors in the Rules Engine.

 A timeout error typically occurs when the amount of data referenced is more than what the system can process.
 There could be a variety of reasons for this: the object has a massive amount of data, resource utilization is hitting a limit, or the query is not selective enough.
 For more strategies on dealing with these issues, refer to the How to Troubleshoot Timeout Errors article in the Rules Engine.